netsec-ethz/scion-tutorials/content/faq/join_infrastructure.md

 If you are part of an organization and/or you are committed to do research with SCION, and using user ASes is not enough for your plans, then you could join SCIONLab with a dedicated host.
 We have compiled a short guide to document the requirements.
 You can join the SCIONLab network as an infrastructure AS with one or more machines, or you can start as small as dedicating only a simple commodity PC.

-!!!
-Danger "Attention needed"
+{% include alert type="danger" title="Attention needed" content="
 This page is supposed to give you a general overview over joining as a part of the infrastructure.
 In any case, if you are interested in joining, please [contact us directly](../index.md#contact).
+" %}

 ## Procedure